HonkaDonka/ArduinoToEV3Motors/README.md

 ### Testing

 The program files provided above can be used to test the movement of the motors as well as the encoder that is built into the motor.
-The code provided is written via Platform.IO.

 ## Using an Arduino to read LEGO EV3 Sensors

 WIP.